Signs of white powdery on cannabis

 In case you suspect that weed has ever been infected by white powdery mildew on buds, then we recommend that you don’t take it.

 If you catch it on time, you can get rid of Powdery Mildew.
 All you really need are some things you probably already have at home!
 You will need 2 or 3 tablespoons of apple cider vinegar that has 5% acetic acid and a gallon of water.
 Mix it together and spray it on your plants.
 You can even do this before you actually have a mildew problem as a way to prevent it.
 Take care not to use too much vinegar as it can burn plants.
 If your mildew problem has progressed quite far then using an apple cider vinegar concentration of higher than 5% may be needed.

 A mixture of milk and water is another easy way to fight against Powdery Mildew.
 Weekly spray your plants (when they are going to have light for a few hours) with the mixture of 1 part milk to 9 parts water.
 The reason why this strange concoction works for mildew is that milk's protein reacts to sun and light and creates an antiseptic.
 You can increase the ratio of milk to water, but don't go overboard as it can have adverse side effects.

-If you're dealing with infected plants, and you're disposing of leaves or other affected trimmings, be sure to get rid of it in closed plastic bags as the spores can easily escape and manage to find its way to other plants.
+If you're dealing with infected plants, and you're disposing of leaves or other affected trimmings, be sure to get rid of it in closed plastic bags as the spores can easily escape and manage to find their way to other plants.

 Although Powdery Mildew may seem like a big and disgusting problem at first, it's cheap and easy to fix.
-Just keep an eye on your plants and make sure to catch it before it spreads!
+Just keep an eye on your plants and make sure to catch them before it spreads!